Divide the kids into two teams.

 # Give each child a plastic bag to wear.
 Cut holes at the bottom of the bag for their legs to go through.

 # Have them collect as many balls as possible in their plastic bag suits.
-You can call out colors.
+You can call out colours.
 Or even divide them into teams.

 # Have the kids stand in a designated area.
 Have clear barriers so they can identify where they can move.